- Part 1: Introduction

 The Building Level Emergency Response Team will assemble and review the overall drill.
 From these reviews alternative plans have been formulated.
 These types of drills have been conducted for many years within the district.
 Specific meeting, attendance, and review notes are maintained at each site location, and are in the possession of the principal or assistant principal.

-Beginning in 2016-2017, as required by amendments to New York State Education Law, each school will conduct at least four lockdown drills and eight fire drills during the normal school year.
+Per New York State Education Law, each school will conduct at least four lockdown drills and eight fire drills during the normal school year.

 Local Fire Departments and EMS staff conduct walk-throughs of each school building annually.
 Specific dates are determined by the day/date of their regularly scheduled monthly meetings.

 During the annual Right-to-Know/Hazcom training that is conducted at each site during the school year, a description of the purpose of the Emergency Management Plan is given.
-Staff is advised of its location, availability, purpose, and requested to look it over, and to volunteer to be on the site-based and district team(s).
+Staff is advised of its location, availability, purpose, and requested to look it over and to volunteer to be on the site-based and district team(s).

 Information about each educational agency